panthas05/gift_aid_schedule_builder/README.md

 ### Avenues for improvement

+#### Automatically clean csv files

+We can truncate `delarations.csv` to having only 10 columns, and `transactions.csv` to having only 3.
+Doing so could save an end user some effort, as trailing commas aren't always obvious in excel/libreoffice.

 #### Output directly to an ods file

 `openpyxl` is wonderful, but I believe it only supports .xlsx files.
 Is there